s-earnest/s-earnest.github.io/_posts/2025-01-01-Risk-Modeling.md

 The choice of risk modeling method depends largely on the specific context, the nature of the risks involved, and the available data.
 In practice, a combination of qualitative and quantitative methods is often used to provide a more comprehensive view of risk.
 For example, a project manager might use a risk matrix to qualitatively assess risks and then apply Monte Carlo simulation to quantitatively model the potential outcomes.

+example loan 2015 dataset
+example loan from 2007 - 2014 dataset

+## SUMMARY
+Risk modeling is the process of identifying, analyzing, and managing potential risk for an organization, project, or system.
+There are vairous methods used to assess and quantify the risk, depending on the context, objectives, and type of business.

+## METHODS

+1. Qualitative risk modeling

+2. Quanatitive risk modeling

+## FINAL THOUGHTS

 -->